nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ## Background

 Morpheus makes use of the MRC graph-execution framework.
 Morpheus pipelines are built on top of MRC pipelines, which are comprised of collections of nodes and edges, called segments (think sub-graphs),  which can in turn be connected by ingress/egress ports.
 In many common cases, an MRC pipeline will consist of only a single segment.
 Our Morpheus stages interact with the MRC segment to define, build, and add nodes to the MRC graph; the stages themselves can be thought of as packaged units of work to be applied to data flowing through the pipeline.
-These work units comprising an individual Morpheus stages may consist of a single MRC node, a small collection of nodes, or an entire MRC subgraph.
+These work units comprising an individual Morpheus stage may consist of a single MRC node, a small collection of nodes, or an entire MRC subgraph.

 ## The Pass Through Stage